Soil Contaminants

 Lead, arsenic and cadmium are common urban soil contaminants.
 Reduce exposure to these contaminants by learning more about them.

 Lead is the most common heavy metal contaminant in soil.
-It is more prevalent in older, larger cities with an industrial history, current or former structures built before 1960 where lead based paint was used, or along an old roadToddler playing in mud.
+It is more prevalent in older, larger cities with an industrial history, current or former structures built before 1960 where lead based paint was used, or along an old road.
 When lead enters the body every organ can be impacted.
 Organs particularly damaged include the brain, heart, and kidneys.
 Children are especially susceptible to health impacts from lead exposure.

 Most urban soils do not have harmful levels of lead, but it is important to test your soils because soil lead is not visible nor does it produce an odor.
 Soils with very high levels of lead may still grow healthy, vigorous plants.
 Learn more about lead in soil here and learn about testing for lead here.
 Arsenic and cadmium are less common urban contaminants and are more likely to occur on sites with industrial histories.
 Arsenic may also be present where pre-2000s treated wood was used.
 You can learn more about arsenic here and cadmium here.